Space-Charge-Limited van der Waals Spin Transistor

-\paragraph*{Correlative transport and magnetic imaging.---} We now leverage high-resolution magnetic imaging to elucidate the detailed origin of features observed in the electrical transport data.
-Remarkably, the SCST's monolayer-bilayer interface provides cues to unambiguously distinguish the antiphase states of the bilayer (\RL{} versus \LR{}), as shown in Fig.~\ref{fig:5} of Appendix B.
+\paragraph*{Correlative transport and magnetic imaging.---} We now leverage high-resolution magnetic imaging to elucidate the detailed origin of features observed in transport.
+We use $\langle100\rangle$-cut diamond tips with a nominal sensitivity of $1.9\;\mu \mathrm{T}/\sqrt{\mathrm{Hz}}$ and a standoff distance of $\approx$50 nm calibrated on our sample \cite{Note1}.
+For NV imaging, the magnetic field is oriented along the NV axis (35$^\circ$ out-of-plane).
+Due to strong magnetic anisotropy, the magnetization of CrSBr is determined mainly by $B_b$, the component along the $b$-axis, which we quote for comparison to transport measurements under $b$-axis only fields \cite{Note1}.
+Remarkably, the SCST's monolayer-bilayer interface provides cues to distinguish the antiphase states of the bilayer (\RL{} versus \LR{}), as shown in Appendix C.

-Figure \ref{fig:3}a displays the conductance hysteresis of the SCST under a field sweep condition we term ``negative field training".
-Here, we begin at a large negative field $B_b$ = $-0.4$~T, ramp to 0.3~T, before ramping back to $-0.3$~T. On the forward sweep, the FM-to-AFM transition for the bilayer at negative field is sharp, whereas multiple intermediate values of the conductance are observed for the AFM-to-FM transition on the positive side.
-Accordingly, NV imaging reveals that the FM-to-AFM transition occurs by a uniform reversal of the \emph{top} layer of the bilayer, thus avoiding the formation of a domain wall in the bottom layer and generating the state \RL{} (see labels in Fig. \ref{fig:3}a).
+Figure \ref{fig:3}a displays the conductance hysteresis under a condition we term ``negative field training".
+Here, we begin at $B_b$ = $-0.4$~T, ramp to 0.3~T, before ramping back to $-0.3$~T. On the forward sweep, the FM-to-AFM transition for the bilayer at negative field is sharp, whereas multiple intermediate values of the conductance are observed for the AFM-to-FM transition on the positive side.
+Accordingly, NV imaging reveals that the FM-to-AFM transition occurs by a uniform reversal of the \emph{top} layer of the bilayer, avoiding the formation of a domain wall in the bottom layer and generating the state \RL{} (see labels in Fig. \ref{fig:3}a).
 Upon ramping the field positive, the monolayer first reverses from $\leftarrow{}$ to $\rightarrow$ at a small coercive field ($\sim$20~mT), creating a domain wall against the bilayer interface (Fig. \ref{fig:3}b).
-Thereafter, the AFM-to-FM transition occurs by translation of this domain wall across the bottom layer of the bilayer (Figs. \ref{fig:3}c and \ref{fig:3}d), leading to fractional AFM and FM areas in the active region and intermediate values of the conductance.
+Thereafter, the AFM-to-FM transition occurs by translation of this domain wall across the bottom layer of the bilayer (Figs. \ref{fig:3}c), leading to fractional AFM and FM areas in the active region and intermediate values of the conductance.